 Risk management is the responsibility of the Board.
-Due to the small size of the Company, it depends on assistance from individuals within its outsourced service providers, in particular its insurance manager and third party administrator.
+Due to the small size of the Company, it depends on assistance from individuals within its outsourced service providers, in particular its insurance manager and third-party administrator.

-The system of governance is based on the principle of proportionality, such that systems are proportionate to the nature, scale and complexity of PREMIUM's operations.
+The systems of governance are based on the principle of proportionality, such that systems are proportionate to the nature, scale and complexity of PREMIUM's operations.